forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * "The incumbent authorities in Ukraine like to refer to Western experience, seeing it as a model to follow.
 Just have a look at how Austria and Germany, the USA and Canada live next to each other.
 Close in ethnic composition, culture, in fact sharing one language, they remain sovereign states with their own interests, with their own foreign policy.
 But this does not prevent them from the closest integration or allied relations.
 They have very conditional, transparent borders.
 And when crossing them the citizens feel at home.
 They create families, study, work, do business.
 Incidentally, so do millions of those born in Ukraine who now live in Russia.
 We see them as our own close people." // Transparent borders are supported here and discussed in [fluent borders](#fluent-european-borders) which are in essence described above - in such a situation Ukraine could help to build bridges between between North and South and between East and West.

-> If the bombing of Ukraine continues [much longer] - regardless whether soldiers defending their homeland or civilian infrastructure are hit - the unity of Russians and Ukrainians will become historical in the sense that it becomes a thing related to the past (<https://www.oxfordlearnersdictionaries.com/definition/english/historical?q=historical>). // The other way round too, in the case of Donbas and Crimea [if bombs fall there].
+> If the bombing of Ukraine continues [much longer] - regardless whether soldiers defending their homeland or civilian infrastructure are hit - the unity of Russians and Ukrainians will become historical in the sense that it becomes a thing of the past (<https://www.oxfordlearnersdictionaries.com/definition/english/historical?q=historical>).
+The other way round too, in the case of Donbas and Crimea [if [more] bombs fall there].

 #### Considerations by Mikhail Gorbachev

 ##### GORBACHEV on Perestroika and New Thinking 2021
 MIKHAIL S. GORBACHEV, Perestroika and New Thinking: A Retrospective Opinions, 09.08.2021, <https://eng.globalaffairs.ru/articles/perestroika-and-new-thinking/>   // Translated by Pavel Palazhchenko ("Editor’s Note: This article is a translation of a Russian-language text by Mikhail S. Gorbachev previously published in Russia in Global Affairs.
-The original is available at: https://globalaffairs.ru/articles/ponyat-perestrojku/.")
+The original is available at: <https://globalaffairs.ru/articles/ponyat-perestrojku/>")

 > *Highly recommended.*